deanilvincent/check-password-strength/README.md

 ## changelog

-- v3: allow all symbols by default (any character except the 26 latin lowercase, uppercase letters and 10 digits)
+- v3: allow all symbols by default (any character except the 26 latin lowercase, uppercase letters and 10 digits) & set the default min length to 12 instead of 10
 - v2: allow configuration through `options` object
 - v1: first version